MACHINE NAME = WEB 1

 Report on the implementation of the Investment Policy Review of Bangladesh

-The Investment Policy Review (IPR) of Bangladesh was published in 2013.
-It provided a comprehensive assessment of the country’s strategic, legal and institutional framework for investment and proposed tailored recommendations to improve the investment climate and attract foreign direct investment (FDI).
-The IPR also outlined recommendations to further enable public-private partnerships (PPP) to attract FDI for infrastructure development, focusing on the policy framework, regulatory and financial constraints and institutional capacity.
+The Investment Policy Review (IPR) of Bangladesh, published in 2013, provided a comprehensive assessment of the country’s strategic, legal and institutional framework for investment, along with tailored recommendations to improve the investment climate and attract foreign direct investment (FDI).
+It also outlined measures to strengthen public–private partnerships (PPPs) as a vehicle for mobilizing FDI in infrastructure development, with a focus on policy, regulatory, financial and institutional constraints.

-In 2025, the Bangladesh Investment Development Authority (BIDA) requested UNCTAD to assess the implementation of the IPR recommendations.
-This report analyses the progress made in strengthening the investment climate, including amid various global crises.
-It also highlights further actions to support the country’s development objectives,
+In 2025, the Bangladesh Investment Development Authority (BIDA) requested UNCTAD to assess the implementation of the IPR recommendations, including in the context of the country’s forthcoming graduation from least developed country (LDC) status.

 (UNCTAD/DIAE/PCB/2013/4) - 12 Dec 2013